An efficient probabilistic hardware architecture for diffusion-like models: Training DTMs

 As training progresses, the DTM eventually becomes unstable, which can be attributed to the development of a complex energy landscape among the latent variables.
 To combat this, we modify the training procedure to penalize models that mix poorly.
 We add a term to the loss function that nudges the optimization towards a distribution that is easy to sample from, i.e.,

 where $s^{t-1} = (x^{t-1}, z^{t-1})$ and $x^{t-1}_i$ indicates the $i^{\text{th}}$ of the $M$ variables in $x^{t-1}$.
 This term penalizes the distance between the learned conditional distribution and a factorized distribution with identical marginals and is a form of total correlation penalty~\cite{chen2018isolating}.
+See Appendices~\ref{app:acp} and~\ref{app:sampling_time_and_acp} for further discussion of this penalty and its relationship to mixing time and sampling effort.

 The total loss function is the sum of Eq.~\eqref{eq:denoising_loss_body} and this total correlation penalty:

 The parameters $\lambda_t$ control the relative strength of the total correlation penalty for each step in the reverse process.